 1. Save a life.
-Animals at shelters or in rescue groups are unwanted and helpless.
 By adopting, you provide a second chance not only at happiness but at life itself for your pet.

 2. Help break the cycle of pet overpopulation.
 There are not enough homes for all the puppies born every year; adopting helps weaken the pet overpopulation cycle by decreasing demand.

-4. Take advantage of adopting a trained adult dog.
-Sure, puppies are cute, but adolescent and adult dogs are often already crate-trained and house-trained and know the basics of good canine citizenship, including “sit,” “stay,” and “leave it.”
+4. Adopt a trainable adult dog.
+Adolescent and adult dogs are mature enough for all training and may even have basic crate-training and house-training skills.
+Some of our sweet pups even know the beginning training of good canine citizenship, including “sit,” “stay,” and “leave it.”

 8. Save two dogs for the price of one.
-Every time a DSR dog finds a new home, a space in one of our foster homes opens up.
-This means we can rescue one more dog from a high-kill shelter and bring him or her into foster care.
-Adopt one dog, save two lives!
-There’s nothing better.
+Opening up a space in a foster home allows one more dog from a high-kill shelter to be brought into foster care.

 9. Feel good.
-Not only will you feel like you are doing the “right thing” by adopting but you’ll also reap all those benefits dogs give to us mere humans every day: unconditional love, unintentional amusement, a sense of purpose and fulfillment, as well as improved health.
-After all, studies have shown that dogs can have a positive and real impact on emotional, psychological, and physical health.
+Not only will you feel like you’re doing the “right thing” by adopting but you’ll also reap all those benefits dogs give to us mere humans every day: unconditional love, unintentional amusement, a sense of purpose and fulfillment, as well as improved health.

 10. Become a part of the Dog Star Rescue family.
-Adopting from DSR gains you entrance to a pretty special group of folks.
+Adopting from Dog Star Rescue gains you entrance to a pretty special group of folks and if you are interested, we have an exclusive Dog Star Alumni Facebook group that you can join to arrange play dates, share fun pics or even ask other DSR alumni dog-related questions.
 The only thing we love more than successfully placing one of our dogs is receiving joyful updates (with photos!) detailing how spoiled our pups are in their new homes.
 They deserve nothing less!